basejumpa/basejumpa.github.io/docs/blog/2025-08-15-Docs-As-Code-In-Engineering/index.md

 This makes them indispensable in regulated and quality-driven domains, where decisions must be justified, changes reviewed, and intent preserved — not just over months, but over the entire product lifecycle.

-## Authoring Specifications with Docs-as-Code: Precise and Efficient in the Long Run
+## Authoring Specifications with Docs-as-Code: Precise and Efficient

 Engineers write specifications, manuals, handbooks, and guides — not in isolation, but alongside the systems they build.
 When authored in the same environment and tools used for code development, documentation becomes a natural part of the engineering workflow.